KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * Google Dev Tools to check contrast of items.
 * Alt tags to describe the images on site.
 * Semantic HTML
+* Aria Labels to hightlight areas for users who require the use of screen readers.

 <h2>Technologies Used</h2>